 Sandra Peoples (M. Div, Southeastern Baptist Theological Seminary) is one of the leading voices in the special-needs community.
-She is the author of three books: Speechless: Finding God’s Grace in My Son’s Autism, Held: Learning to Live in God’s Grip, and Unexpected Blessings: The Joys and Possibilities of Life in a Special-Needs Family (Bethany House, 2018).
+She is the author of three books, including her most recent release, Unexpected Blessings: The Joys and Possibilities of Life in a Special-Needs Family (Bethany House, 2018).
 Sandra also hosts the popular podcast, Self-Care and Soul Care for the Caregiver where she provides weekly encouragement to special-needs moms and other caregivers.

-She enjoys traveling around the country to encourage special-needs parents and support disability ministry leaders at conferences where she has spoken including Wonderfully Made in Kansas City, Inclusion Fusion Live in Cleveland, Ohio, and All Access, a conference she co-hosted this year in the Houston area.
+Sandra serves the Southern Baptist of Texas Convention as their special-needs ministry consultant helping churches around the state start and strengthen their disability ministries.
+She enjoys traveling around the country to encourage special-needs parents and support disability ministry leaders at conferences where she has spoken including Wonderfully Made in Kansas City, Inclusion Fusion Live in Cleveland, Ohio, and All Access, a conference she co-hosts in the Houston area.

 Sandra also teaches a ladies’ Bible study at her church and serves her state convention with regional women’s ministry support.
 She enjoys reading (and talking about books with her book club friends), gardening (especially growing cucumbers and making pickles), cooking (her family’s favorite meal right now is Greek chicken pitas with tzatziki sauce), and watching her son David in his theatre performances.